Internet-Draft | CoAP pubsub | March 2025 |

 Reference: This contains a pointer to the public specification for the item.¶

-This subregistry has been initially populated with the values in Figure 5.¶
+This registry has been initially populated with the values in Table 1.
+Reference should always be [RFC-XXXX].¶

 Expert reviewers should take into consideration the following points:¶

 Clarity and correctness of registrations.
 Experts are expected to check the clarity of purpose and use of the requested entries.
-Experts need to make sure that registered parameters are clearly defined in the corresponding specification.
-Parameters that do not meet these objectives of clarity and completeness must not be registered.¶
+Experts need to make sure that registered topic properties are clearly defined in the corresponding specification.
+Properties that do not meet these objectives of clarity and completeness must not be registered.¶

 Point squatting should be discouraged.
 Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered and that the point is likely to be used in deployments.
 The zones tagged as "Private Use" are intended for testing purposes and closed environments.
 Code points in other ranges should not be assigned for testing.¶